You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Final Word On Is Croatia Cheap

 Alright, so let’s wrap up the big question: Is Croatia cheap?
 If you’ve been following my guide to Croatia, you know I’ve been diving into all the costs here since I live in this absolutely stunning country.
-And let me tell you, planning to visit Croatia brings up that age-old question: Is it going to make my wallet cry or not?
+And let me tell you, planning a visit to Croatia brings up that age-old question: Is it going to make my wallet cry?
 Well, it’s kind of like asking if pizza is better than pasta—it really depends, right?

 Croatia is this beautiful mix of experiences.
-You can find spots that are super kind to your budget, and then there are places where you might feel like you’re spending more than expected.
+You can find spots that are super kind to your budget, and others where you might feel like you’re spending more than expected.
 Living here, I’ve seen both sides of the coin.

-I hope that you have now got a better understanding of what to expect in terms of costs for your trip to Croatia.
-Overall, I believe that the answer to the question “Is Croatia expensive?” – is no. It’s a fantastic place to enjoy for a whole host of different travelers with all different types of budgets.
+I hope you now have a better understanding of what to expect in terms of costs for your trip to Croatia.
+Overall, I believe that the answer to the question “Is Croatia expensive?” is no. It’s a fantastic place to enjoy for a whole host of travelers with all kinds of budgets.

 This year in early June at Venogradice Bay they wanted to charge 120 euro for a mooring buoy for 1 day nearly double the price of 2023